THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ MY DISCLOSURE FOR MORE INFO.

 More on omega-6s…

-As previously mentioned, omega-6 fatty acids are essential to human health, but the important omega-6 takeaway is this: In today’s Standard American Diet, most of us are consuming waaaay too many omega-6s.
+As previously mentioned, omega-6 fatty acids are essential to human health, but the important omega-6 takeaway is this: By eating the Standard American Diet, most people are consuming waaaay too many omega-6s.

 These [omega-6 fatty acids] are also essential to a healthy brain, but the American diet now includes far too many of them in the form of linoleic acid.
 These omega-6 fats went from appearing in our diet as oils delivered in trace quantities by whole foods to becoming major caloric contributors to the American diet in just a few short decades.
 They are the predominant type of fatty acid found in the grain and seed oils that we now consume in excess: safflower, sunflower, canola, corn, and soybean oils.